 From Bay Street we moved on to Joe & Pat's

 , founded in 1960.
 This was the consensus favorite pizzeria of the day, and the only one I'd anoint a true destination spot.
-Joe & Pat's crust is pretty thin--not quite Roman, but I suspect close to a true Neapolitan crust (I've never been to Naples).
+Joe & Pat's crust is pretty thin--but not quite Roman.
 The crust had a nice char, and a wheat nuttiness that was missing from the Nunzio's crust.
 The other factor that made the pizza a winner was the bold, tangy sauce.
 We had a pie with scungilli, wonderfully fresh, on half of it.
 Apparently Emeril Lagasse will be featuring Joe & Pat's on an upcoming program.
 It's worthy of such exposure, regardless of how you feel about Emeril.

 is the most famous and oldest (since 1937) Staten Island pizzeria.
 We all found the "special" pie with mushroom and sausage a major disappointment.
 The first problem was the canned mushrooms.
 The crust, which was thicker than at the previous two stops, was somewhat leaden, and neither the sauce or cheese had any character.
 The sausages were the highlight of this pizza.
 I'm convinced that Denino's is coasting on reputation.

 I was ready to call it a pizza day, but a woman who worked at Bay Street Luncheonette had recommended another pizzeria, Brother's